shlomimn/k8s-nodejs/README.md

 db-secrets             Opaque                                1      12s
 ```

    * In deployment.yaml,
      I configured an env section which sets the above password as a env parameter,
-     The following is shown by using an nginx image instead of nodejs-api using the same files
+     The following is shown by using an nginx image instead of nodejs-api using the same files.
+     Bellow you can see that the container gets the env parameter.

 ```
 [root@shlomime k8s]# kubectl get pod